Trauma Takes Many Forms

-Those suffering with trauma related symptoms such as re-experiencing, hyper-arousal, avoidance/numbness may find the thought of talking about the traumatic experience overwhelming.
-That is understandable and it is important to discover a safe, supportive and comfortable space to look at the trauma New Aniibiish Counselling works to create the right space for you to feel comfortable before any sharing around the trauma takes place.
-With over ten years experience working with various forms of trauma and appreciate the importance of feeling safe, protected and in control.
+Those suffering from trauma-related symptoms such as re-experiencing, hyper-arousal, avoidance/numbness may find the thought of talking about the traumatic experience overwhelming.
+That is understandable, and it is important to discover a safe, supportive and comfortable space to look at the trauma New Aniibiish Counselling works to create the right space for you to feel comfortable before any sharing around the trauma takes place.
+With over ten years’ experience working with various forms of trauma and appreciate the importance of feeling safe, protected, and in control.

-Below you will find some emotional and psychological trauma coping tips:
+We have provided you some emotional and psychological trauma coping tips.

 Recovering from emotional and psychological trauma takes time.
 Give yourself time to heal and to mourn the losses you’ve experienced.
 Don’t try to force the healing process.
 Be patient with yourself.
 Finally, be prepared for difficult and volatile emotions.
 Allow yourself to feel whatever you’re feeling without judgment or guilt.

 Following a trauma, you may want to withdraw from others, but isolation makes things worse.
 Connecting to others will help you heal, so make an effort to maintain your relationships and avoid spending too much time alone.

 Ask for support.
 It’s important to talk about your feelings and ask for the help you need.
 Turn to a trusted family member, friend, or support.